Esri/calcite-ui-icons/README.md

       24:['M23.756...'],
       32:['M31.618...']
     },
+    "image-layer": {
+      alias:[ "raster", ...],
+      category:"GIS",
+      multiPath: true,
+      16:[{ path: "M16...", opacity: .4 }, ...],
+      24:[{ path: "M127...", opacity: .4 }, ...],
+      32:[{ path: "M112...", opacity: .4 }, ...]
+    },
     ...
   }
 }
 ```
 _Note: path data omitted for brevity_.

+Most icons will have simple strings as path data, but some will be more complex as they need to store not only path, but opacity as well for multiple shapes.
+Icons of this structure will be anotated with the `multiPath` flag.

 ### Individual icons structure
 All the individual SVG icons have a common file structure.